katysaintin/KatyInControl/episodes/Genesis_Part3.md

 **[TWIN, alone on camera now — confident, settled into the role]**

 KATY TWIN:
 So.
 You've heard the tendon.
 You've heard the twenty-five years.
-Now — the part where I actually earn my keep.
+Before we dive in — here's the map of this galaxy.

+`(beat)`

+Welcome to the Katy In Control guided tour.
 Let me show you around.

 ---